Parents of college kids won't stop having 'the talk' about Covid-19 protocol

 (CNN)Lourdes Pelaez-Kingery was recovering from appendix surgery when she got the phone call that parents of college-age kids have come to dread in this time of coronavirus: Her daughter tearfully explained that she had moved out of her dorm at Texas A&M University-San Antonio days earlier after her suitemates threw a party and 14 unmasked friends showed up.

-"She told me she had moved off-campus to family friends of ours and then begged me to let her come home," said Pelaez-Kingery, a health care worker who lives in Lake City, Texas.
+"She told me she had moved off-campus to family friends of ours and then begged me to let her come home," said Pelaez-Kingery, a health care worker who lives in League City, Texas.
 "Because of my job and her dad's — he's a critical care nurse — she knew there was no way she could come home if she was exposed to Covid-19 or tested positive."

 Texas A&M's San Antonio campus has reported 51 cases among students and employees as of September 26.
 Pelaez-Kingery's daughter has tested negative for Covid-19 and moved to another dorm — a happy ending since Pelaez-Kingery had already prepaid for on-campus housing for the entire school year.